w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 ## Objectives

-The objective of the Maturity Model (MM) Task Force is to provide an Accessibility Maturity Model to guide organizations in developing the capability to buy, build or use accessible internal and external digital assets, products and services, and to track changes and trends in providing these assets, products and services over time.
+The Maturity Model (MM) Task Force provides an Accessibility Maturity Model to:

+- guide organizations in developing the capability to buy, build or use accessible internal and external digital assets, products and services
+- track changes and trends in providing these assets, products and services over time.

 ## Work statement